Author Guidelines for Manuscript Preparation

 Text

 Original research articles should generally contain five sections: Introduction/Background, Methods, Results, Discussion (including limitations) and Conclusions.
-For experimental investigations of human or animal subjects, the “Methods” section should include a statement regarding appropriate institutional review board (IRB) approval of the project.
+For experimental investigations of human or animal subjects, the Methods section should include a statement regarding appropriate institutional review board (IRB) approval of the project.
 For those investigators who do not have formal IRB an ethics committee review may be appropriate, in which case include a statement indicating that the principles outlined in the Declaration of Helsinki were followed.
 The Discussion should commence with the major findings of the study and conclude with the implications and/or applications of the findings.
 Pharmacy Practice Features, Review Articles, Guideline Updates, Case Reports, Editorials, and other manuscript submissions may be structured more freely.
 The maximum word length for submitted manuscripts should not exceed 5,000 words including tables and references.

 Click here for a resource to guide authors on successful paraphrasing.
+Click here for the JPSW AI policy.

 References